Part 1

 Faith in God is an active dependence on him, not a passive assertion about his dependability.

 Claiming that our parachute has been properly packed is a passive assertion in the skydiving plane.
-Faith is jumping out the door in a freefall.
+Faith is jumping out the door into a free fall.

 Declaring that God is good is a passive assertion when life is easy.
-Faith is declaring him to be good when suffering abounds.
+Faith is believing him to be good when suffering abounds.

 Part 4